al6obasi/Smartway/README.md

 From within the root directory open app directory then to  :

 ----------------------
-Start : npm start , once you had Installed Dependencies   you can run it using   http-server -a localhost -p 8000 -c-1
+Start : npm start , once you had Installed Dependencies   you can run it using  : http-server -a localhost -p 8000 -c-1

-open another terminal and Start JSON Server  : json-server --watch db.json
+From the root directory 'Smartway' open another terminal and Start JSON Server to communicate with db: json-server --watch db.json

-please make sure json-server was installed successfully . if not ?! try : npm install -g json-server
+please make sure json-server was installed successfully . if not ?! try : npm install -g json-server go to   the root directory'  Smartway ' then on a new terminal : json-server --watch db.json

 ----------------------